WikiCommunityHealth/discussion-patterns/articles/documentation_talkpage_metrics.md

 - max depth of the conversation
 - number of toxic messages
 - number of severe toxic messages
+- number of revision comment with "vandalism" keyword

 ### List of metrics not implemented
 - number of actions by bots